I don’t know about you, but around this time of year, I see a lot of “new year, new you!” type of messaging.

 “I would love it if you would shower when you get home so I can snuggle up to you.”

-If you’re looking for more ways to better communicate with your partner, join my free Facebook Group for women looking to boost their love life, or you can schedule email or video sessions and work with me!
+If you’re looking for more ways to better communicate with your partner, you can buy my book for women looking to boost their love life, schedule an appointment to see me in real life, or schedule email or video sessions and work with me online!